 CSV imports are available for customers who execute their payments on other platforms, or have to catch up on payments made before joining Payable or Stripe, or make any other Tax Forms updates.
-In this section, we’ll go over three different scenarios.
+In this section, we’ll go over four different scenarios:

 If you do not have recipients in Payable, you can create them along with their Box information in the same import file.
 The fields are identical to those supported in the Team import.
 Let’s look at a minimalist example to illustrate this:

-A company has 5 Vendors that are not in Payable, and each will be receiving a 1099 MISC with Box 7 values.
-The minimum information required to create a worker in Payable is their Name, and we highly recommend an email so we can invite them to complete their legal information.
+A company has 5 vendors that are not in Payable, and each will be receiving a 1099-MISC with Box 7 values.
+The minimum information required to create a recipient in Payable is their name, and we highly recommend an email so you can invite them to complete their legal information and select form delivery preference.
 To create an import file for this scenario, our import would look like this:

-This file would be interpreted as Creating 5 recipients in Payable, and creating 1099 MISC forms with Box 7 values for each one.
+This file would be interpreted as creating 5 recipients in Payable, and creating 5 1099-MISC forms with Box 7 values for each one.
 Optionally, you can provide your own ID for these recipients if you have a unique one in your own system.
-This can be useful for referencing the recipient in Payable for other purposes, such as updating their information through the Team import, or creating Work entries in the Work Import.
+This can be useful for referencing the recipient in Payable for other purposes, such as updating their information through the Team import, or creating work entries in the Work import.
 Simply add the External Worker Id column to achieve this: